Greasers vs. Socs

 Give Socs the advantage by making them drag their team mates a shorter distance than the Greasers.

 After the race, have students respond to the following questions, by writing in their journals or on a separate sheet paper that they will turn in for a grade.

 1. What advantages were given to the Soc team in each challenge?

 2. How did the advantages or disadvantages make you feel?

 3. What lessons can be learned about the real world through this activity?

 Have them reflect on and discuss the questions before writing their responses, because many students will see the real-world connections that other students may not see.

-The Outsiders Lesson Plans
+This post is part of the series: The Outsiders Lesson Plans

 Lesson plans for teaching the novel, The Outsiders by S.E.
 Hinton.